camunda/camunda-bpmn-js-behaviors/README.md

 [![CI](https://github.com/camunda/camunda-bpmn-js-behaviors/workflows/CI/badge.svg)](https://github.com/camunda/camunda-bpmn-js-behaviors/actions?query=workflow%3ACI)

-Behaviors for [bpmn-js](https://github.com/bpmn-io/bpmn-js) ensuring that parts of the model that are specific to Camunda Platform 7 and 8 are maintained.
-For example, the Camunda Platform 8 behaviors will ensure that a `bpmn:BusinessRuleTask` element will not have a `zeebe:CalledDecision` and `zeebe:TaskDefinition` extension element at the same time.
+Behaviors for [bpmn-js](https://github.com/bpmn-io/bpmn-js) ensuring that parts of the model that are specific to Camunda 7 and 8 are maintained.
+For example, the Camunda 8 behaviors will ensure that a `bpmn:BusinessRuleTask` element will not have a `zeebe:CalledDecision` and `zeebe:TaskDefinition` extension element at the same time.

 ## Usage

-### Camunda Platform 7
+### Camunda 7

 ```js
 import camundaPlatformBehaviors from 'camunda-bpmn-js-behaviors/lib/camunda-platform';